StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   It allows you to freely manipulate camera and light positions in scene and see global illumination effects calculated on background.

+  You can adjust shadow quality to much higher speed or much higher quality, see built-in help.

   Controls
   --------